Bridgetanntighe/ActiveDirectoryLab/README.md

 <img src="https://i.imgur.com/tcTyMUE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Change file permissions:</h2>
-I will determine whether any files have incorrect permissions and then change the permissions as needed.
+This shows whether any files have incorrect permissions and then change the permissions as needed.
 This action will remove unauthorized access and strengthen security on the system. <br>
 1. Check whether any files in the projects directory have written permissions for the owner type with the ls -l command.
 This shows the project_k.txt file has write permissions for other users. <br>
 2. I will change the permissions of the file identified in the previous step so that the owener type of other doesn't have write permissions.
 I have used the chmod command for this. <br>
 (*)note - Permissions are granted for three different types of owners, namely user, group and other.(*) <br>